ibm-cloud-docs/vpc/backup_service_vpc_about.md

 ### Restore a volume from a backup
 {: #backup-service-restore-concepts}

 You can create a separate volume from a backup snapshot.
-This process is called restoring a volume.
+This process is called restoring.
 It works the same way as restoring data from manually created snapshots.
 Restoring a volume from a backup snapshot creates a fully provisioned {{site.data.keyword.block_storage_is_short}} boot or data volume.

 A volume can be restored when you create an instance, modify an instance, or when you create a stand-alone volume.
 Volume data restoration begins immediately as the volume is hydrated, but [performance is degraded](/docs/vpc?topic=vpc-baas-vpc-restore&interface=ui#baas-performance-considerations) until the volume is fully restored.
 Restoring from a bootable snapshot is slower than using a regular boot volume.